a-b-street/abstreet/docs/lanes.md

 		- find all overlapping polygons, only some are expected
 		- find a way to show the problem easily
 		- geo rust!
+	- be able to hide stuff to debug overlapping geometry

 	- improve intersection geom?
 	- depict stop signs, traffic lights, yields?